A problem in non-linear Diophantine approximation: Proof of Theorems 1a 1b

 Whilst the intersection inside the ball $B$ of the corresponding strips $\ell_{a_1, b_1}$ and $\ell_{a_2, b_2}$ may now be very large due to the strips being close to parallel, we show that since $(a,b)$ are chosen only from $\Nc$ then there are very few pairs indeed satisfying this condition.
-In fact, we show there are so few that the total volume contributed by intersections of this type is finite.

-Recall that inequality (\ref{eqn:determinant}) tells us that any two distinct pairs of natural numbers $(a_1, b_1)$ and $(a_2, b_2)$ in $\Nc$ must also satisfy $\sin\alpha \geq h_1^{-1/k}h_2^{-1/k}$.
+Recall that inequality (\ref{eqn:determinant}) tells us that any two distinct pairs of natural numbers $(a_1, b_1)$ and $(a_2, b_2)$ in $\Nc$ must also satisfy $\sin\alpha \gg h_1^{-1/K}h_2^{-1/K}$.
 It follows from~(\ref{eqn:sumsize}) that

-To calculate the total volume contributed by intersections of strips $\ell_{a_1,b_1}$ and $\ell_{a_2,b_2}$ satisfying (\ref{eqn:vsa1}) we again specialise by splitting our total volume sum into four smaller sums depending on whether $h_1$ and $h_2$ take $n$-th powers or $m$-th powers.
-Unlike in the medium angle case we will not need to assume that the heights $h_1$ and $h_2$ are attained in the `correct component' and so for the sake of simplicity will allow a certain amount of overlap in these sums.
-Once again, we assume without loss of generality that $h_2 \geq h_1$ throughout.